DigiBP/25DIGIBP4/README.md

 # TO-BE Process

-Our goal is to **automate parts of the order-to-shipment process**, especially the goods availability check.
-By doing so, we aim to:
+As the company grows, we seek to **reduce the amount of user tasks and manual work** needed to perform them especially the goods availability check.
+By achieving this partial automation, we will save time for parties invovled that can be dedicated on continuos improvement elsewhere.
+Our process solution will introduce a pratial automation eliminating the need to check goods manually while also reducing manual communication.

+Our Vision is not not only deliver a partial automation but also improve customer experience with the improved process.

+We aim to:

 - Reduce manual tasks
 - Improve customer experience